MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/who-can-bypass-meeting-lobby.md

 - People in trusted organizations
 - Anonymous participants

+The identities of people joining meetings are verified by Microsoft 365 unless the participant is anonymous.
+Anonymous participants can't be verified.

 ## Prerequisites for meeting with people outside your organization

 There are several settings in Teams that control whether people outside the organization can interact with Teams.
 The following settings must be enabled for people outside the organization to join meetings:

 - [Guest access in Teams](guest-access.md) must be enabled in order for guests to be able to join meetings.
 - [External access](manage-external-access.md) must be enabled in order for people in trusted organizations to join meetings.
-A mutual trust between your organization and the external organization must be configured and the meeting organizer in your organization as well as any attendees from the external organization must be enabled for external access.
+A mutual trust between your organization and the external organization must be configured and the meeting organizer in your organization as well as any participants from the external organization must be enabled for external access.
 - Both the **Anonymous users can join a meeting** meeting setting (organization level) and meeting policy (for the organizer who is creating the meeting) must be **On** in order for anonymous participants to join meetings.

 If any of these settings are turned off, that type of external participant won't be able to join meetings regardless of lobby settings.